 The fleet telematics market is mature in terms of years but not penetration.
 It has been estimated by industry executives interviewed for this report that only around 20% of the North American fleet market has some form of telematics solution.
-It is anticipated that a penetration rate of 40% will be required for the technology to achieve critical mass and allow the adoption rate to accelerate.
+It is anticipated that a penetration rate of 40% will be required for the technology to achieve critical mass.

 Key reasons to purchase this research

 - Expert opinion from key decision makers in fleets to innovators within the fleet telematics industry.

 - Proprietary industry data from corporate fleets, trucking fleets and leading telematics companies to support your business plans.